apollo

 Medicinal Benefits

-HALOPERIDOL belongs to a group of medications called ‘antipsychotics’.
-It is used in the treatment of Schizophrenia or psychosis and Tourette Syndrome.
-HALOPERIDOL contains ‘Haloperidol’, which is a typical antipsychotic drug.
+HALOPERIDOL belongs to a group of medications called antipsychotics.
+It is used to treat Schizophrenia, Psychosis, and Tourette's Syndrome.
+HALOPERIDOL contains 'Haloperidol', which is a typical antipsychotic drug.
 It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Directions for Use